Mindful eating is eating with intention and attention

 - Eating with the attention necessary for noticing and enjoying your food and its effects on your body

 As you can see, mindful eating is much more than “eating slowly, without distraction.”
-While that’s certainly an important part of it, at Am I Hungry? we believe that mindful eating encompasses the entire process of eating:
+While that’s certainly an important part of it, at Am I Hungry?
+Mindful Eating Programs and Training, we believe that mindful eating encompasses the entire process of eating:

 - Awareness of your physical and emotional cues